I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/gpioclx/nc-gpioclx-gpio-client-start-controller.md

 <p>Although the <i>CLIENT_StartController</i> callback function is called at IRQL = PASSIVE_LEVEL, you should not make this function <a href="kmdf.creating_pageable_code_in_a_framework_based_driver">pageable</a>.
 The <i>CLIENT_StartController</i> callback is in the critical timing path for restoring power to the devices in the hardware platform and, for performance reasons, it should not be delayed by page faults.</p>

 <p>To define a <i>CLIENT_StartController</i> callback function, you must first provide a function declaration that identifies the type of callback function you're defining.
 Windows provides a set of callback function types for drivers.
-Declaring a function using the callback function types helps <a href="NULL">Code Analysis for Drivers</a>, <a href="NULL">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>
+Declaring a function using the callback function types helps <a href="https://msdn.microsoft.com/2F3549EF-B50F-455A-BDC7-1F67782B8DCA">Code Analysis for Drivers</a>, <a href="https://msdn.microsoft.com/74feeb16-387c-4796-987a-aff3fb79b556">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>

 <p>For example, to define a <i>CLIENT_StartController</i> callback function that is named <code>MyEvtGpioStartController</code>, use the GPIO_CLIENT_START_CONTROLLER function type, as shown in this code example:</p>

 <p>Then, implement your callback function as follows:</p>

 <p>The GPIO_CLIENT_START_CONTROLLER function type is defined in the Gpioclx.h header file.
 To more accurately identify errors when you run the code analysis tools, be sure to add the _Use_decl_annotations_ annotation to your function definition.
 The _Use_decl_annotations_ annotation ensures that the annotations that are applied to the GPIO_CLIENT_START_CONTROLLER function type in the header file are used.
-For more information about the requirements for function declarations, see <a href="NULL">Declaring Functions by Using Function Role Types for KMDF Drivers</a>.
+For more information about the requirements for function declarations, see <a href="https://msdn.microsoft.com/73a408ba-0219-4fde-8dad-ca330e4e67c3">Declaring Functions by Using Function Role Types for KMDF Drivers</a>.
 For more information about _Use_decl_annotations_, see <a href="http://go.microsoft.com/fwlink/p/?LinkId=286697">Annotating Function Behavior</a>.</p>

 ## -requirements
 <table>